Music with Menucha and Shabbat Sing with Jody

-The children sing with Menucha each week, as she introduces an array of songs, in both Hebrew and English.
+The children sing with Menucha and Jody each week, as they introduce an array of songs, in both Hebrew and English.
 Each music session is joyful and engaging, as the lyrics of Raffi, Ella Jenkins, Peter and Ellen Allard, Malvina Reynolds, The Beatles, and so many others fill our classroom spaces.

 SPARK with Menucha

 SPARK (Sports, Play, and Active Recreation for Kids) was created in 1989 to help fight child obesity and heart disease in America.
 Menucha, who is certified in SPARK, bases her movement activities on the SPARK program, while making alterations based on the ages and abilities of the children at Yaldaynu.

 Each session begins with creating a bubble of personal space and stretching.
 Children develop and strength their large and small motor muscles, as well as balance, coordination, and body awareness.
 Additionally, our movement activities encourage creativity and boost self esteem, improve focus and attention, and provide a foundation for understanding how our bodies move.
 Every session ends with a resting period, which allows for the children to focus on their breathing, calm their bodies, and refocus before returning to the classroom.

 Soccer with Coach Jason and his team